 Be aware of the rules and regulations in your hiking area.
 They are there to protect you, your dog, the wildlife, and other hikers.
-There are some places that are safe for off-leash hiking, but this is not the case everywhere, so please be considerate.
+Some places are safe for off-leash hiking, but this is not the case everywhere, so please be considerate.

 3. Size & Fit the Right Gear

-Make sure you have the right collar or harness, and a sturdy leash.
-Studies have shown that excessive pressure from a neck collar can damage a dog’s trachea (windpipe), so a walking harness may be a better choice for dogs that pull.
+Make sure you have the right eco friendly dog harness, and a sturdy leash.
+Studies have shown that excessive pressure from a neck collar can damage a dog’s trachea (windpipe) and require a dog tracheal collapse home treatment, so a walking harness may be a better choice for dogs that pull.
 Small dogs do exceptionally well with supportive harnesses.

 If you start to get really serious about hiking, including overnight backpacking trips, you can start considering backpacks and functional outdoor clothing.
-Remember, your dog will be wearing these all day, so just as you want comfortable fitting clothes, make sure all of these fit your dog properly.
+Remember, your dog will wear these all day, so just as you want comfortable clothes, make sure all of these fit your dog properly.

 4. Clean-up After Your Dog

-Make sure you bring some dog poop bags and always pick up after your dog.
-Not only is dog poop unhygenic and can build up quickly on high traffic trails, but it can be a source of disease and parasites for wildlife and water sources.
+Make sure you bring some recycled plastic dog poop bags and always pick up after your dog.
+Not only is dog poop unhygienic and can build up quickly on high traffic trails, but it can be a source of disease and parasites for wildlife and water sources.

-If you find yourself without a bag and your dog goes, make sure you bury it.
-This will aid decomposition and protect wildlife and water sources.
+If you find yourself without a bag and your dog goes, make sure you bury it to aid decomposition and protect wildlife and water sources.

 5. Remember Water & Hydration

-Bring water and a travel bowl for your dog; dehydration can be a serious problem.
+Hydration is a very important part of your dog’s performance on the trail too.
+For short day hikes (1-4 hours), bring water and a travel bowl for your dog.
+For multiple day trips where the weight of items packed plays a role, use a lightweight bowl that can be used for both food and water.
 Stop often so your dog can drink (don't wait for them to tell you they're thirsty because they never will).

-Some people let their dogs drink out of natural sources, but be aware of where you are and make a judgement about how clean the water is.
+Some people let their dogs drink out of natural sources, but be aware of where you are and judge how clean the water is.
 Dogs can get waterborne pathogens from natural water sources, so make sure you're aware.

 6. Protect from Ticks, Fleas & Mosquitoes

-Biting insects can be annoying at best and carry disease at work, so make sure you're protecting your dog when you go for a hike.
+Biting insects can be annoying at best and carry disease at work, so ensure you're protecting your dog when you go for a hike.

 - Ticks: Ticks are always an issue when hiking, so you have to be vigilant.
-Topical treatments can be helpful, but make sure you always check over your dog when you get back home (more on that later).
+Topical treatments can be helpful, but always check over your dog when you get back home (more on that later).

-- Fleas: Dogs can get fleas from hiking, so make sure you're using preventatives and repellents.
+- Fleas: Dogs can get fleas from hiking, so use preventatives and repellents.
 A flea collar will add some extra protection while on the hike.

 7. Use Sunscreen (for Your Dog, Too!)

-Of course you should wear sunscreen, but it may be needed for dogs with areas where the fur is thin and the skin is whitish or pink.
+Of course you should wear sunscreen, but dogs may need it in areas where the fur is thin and the skin is whitish or pink.
 These dogs can get easily sunburned, especially if you're in open spaces with a lot of sun, so be careful about excess sun exposure.
-Human sunscreen can be dangerous for dogs, especially if you apply it to their nose and they lick it off, so look for a dog specific sunscree.
+Human sunscreen can be dangerous for dogs, especially if you apply it to their nose and they lick it off, so look for a dog specific sunscreen.